tweag/ormolu/DESIGN.md

 ### Brittany

 [Brittany][brittany] builds on top of [`ghc-exactprint`][ghc-exactprint]—a
-library that uses parser of GHC itself for parsing and thus it guarantees that at least parsing phase is bug-free (which is admittedly the cause of majority of bugs in other projects, see below).
+library that uses the parser of GHC itself for parsing and thus it guarantees that at least the parsing phase is bug-free (which is admittedly the cause of the majority of bugs in other projects, see below).

-After parsing, Haskell AST and a collection of annotations are available.
+After parsing, the Haskell AST and a collection of annotations are available.
-The annotations are there because Haskell AST doesn't provide enough information to reconstruct source code (for example it doesn't include comments).
+The annotations are there because the Haskell AST doesn't provide enough information to reconstruct source code (for example it doesn't include comments).
 The AST and the annotations are converted into a `BriDoc` value.
 A `BriDoc` value is a document representation like the `Doc` from the